-Morning drive to Punakha visit Punakha Dzong (fortress): Built in 1637 by Zhabdrung which is remarkably located between the rivers of Mo (Female) Chu (river) and Pho (Male) Chu.
-Until the time of second king it served as a seat of the king.
+Morning drive to Punakha visit to the Punakha Dzong (fortress): Built-in 1637 by Zhabdrung which is remarkably located between the rivers of Mo (Female) Chu (river) and Pho (Male) Chu.
+Until the time of the second king, it served as a seat of the king.

 Overnight in Punakha/Wangdue